 So late in November we went to the Humane Society where I live.
 I didn’t have much faith in finding a dog until I came face-to-face with an Australian shepherd mix named Benjamin Franklin.
 I immediately put down my name to adopt him.
 However, it started to look like I wouldn’t have him also because he had a multitude of health issues that they were concerned that I wouldn’t be able to handle.
 On December 23rd, Benjamin Franklin found his forever home with me.

-Don’t let the grief over the loss of a family pet take control of your life.
+Don’t let the grief take control of your life.
 With the journalizing exercises in her book you can come to grips with your grief and learn to live with the loss and move on with your life.
 Who knows, maybe you will also be able to accept another fur baby into your life.

 And if you’ve recently lost a great companion why not leave a comment on our memorial page.
 It could be the beginning of a great journalizing adventure about your best friend.